dreamcastnan/aws_sysops_notes/README.md

 ### WAF

-string match to find the ID of front-end server.
+1. string match to find the ID of front-end server.
+2. Be used in front of CloudFront distributions, ALBs and API Gateways.
+3. mitigate cross-site scripting attack

 #### __CloudFront - Origins__